 How to Recover Data from a RAW Drive?

 The methods you can use to recover a RAW file system can be roughly divided into two categories: free and paid.
-Let’s take a closer look at two free and two paid methods so that you have multiple options to choose from.
+Let’s take a closer look at the methods so that you have multiple options to choose from.

 TestDisk is a free and open-source application whose purpose is to recover lost partitions and/or make non-booting disks bootable again.
 As such, it comes in handy when attempting to recover data from a RAW hard drive or any other storage device.